Solar symbol: Antiquity

 has a circlet with rays radiating from it.

 Sun with face

 The iconographic tradition of depicting the Sun with rays and with a human face developed in Western tradition in the high medieval period and became widespread in the Renaissance, harking back to the Sun god (Sol/Helios) wearing a radiate crown in classical antiquity.

 Sunburst

-The sunburst was the badge of king Edward III of England, and has thus become the badge of office of Windsor Herald.
+The sunburst was the badge of King Edward III of England, and has thus become the badge of office of the Windsor Herald.